project-zot/project-zot.github.io/docs/developer-guide/contributing.md

 # Contributing to zot Development

 > :point_right: The zot project is built for developers by developers.
-The zot project welcones the participation of the open source community in extending and improving zot.
+The zot project welcomes the participation of the open source community in extending and improving zot.

 ## Submission Requirements